Collagen in the diet is a central topic when it comes to maintaining the health and beauty of the skin, hair, and nails.

 Meat and fish

-• Bone broth: rich in collagen due to the long cooking of the bones.
-Bone broth is known for its high content of easily absorbable collagen by the body.
+- Bone broth: rich in collagen thanks to the long cooking of bones.
+Bone broth is known for its high content of collagen that is easily absorbed by the body.
 It contributes to the health of the skin, hair, nails, as well as joints and bones.
 It is also an excellent source of essential minerals.

-• Chicken, particularly the skin and cartilage, is an important source of collagen.
+- Chicken, especially the skin and cartilage, is an important source of collagen.
 Regularly consuming chicken in your diet can therefore help increase your collagen intake.
 Additionally, chicken is a source of high-quality protein, essential for collagen production in the body.

-• Fish, particularly fish skin, is an excellent source of dietary collagen, promoting skin and joint health.
+- Fish, especially fish skin, is an excellent source of dietary collagen, promoting skin and joint health.

-• Pork, particularly pig's feet which are known for their high collagen content.
+- Pork, especially pig's feet which are known for their high collagen content.

-Foods that help with collagen production include citrus fruits like oranges and lemons, which are rich in vitamin C essential for collagen synthesis.
+Foods that help collagen production include citrus fruits like oranges and lemons, rich in vitamin C essential for collagen synthesis.
 Berries, such as strawberries and raspberries, provide antioxidants and vitamin C.

 Garlic, with its sulfur content, and spinach, rich in vitamins and antioxidants, are also beneficial.

-Consuming these foods regularly can support the body's natural collagen production, thereby contributing to the health of the skin, hair, nails, and joints.
+Consuming these foods regularly can support the natural production of collagen in the body, thereby contributing to the health of the skin, hair, nails, and joints.

 Fruits and vegetables

-• Citrus fruits (oranges, lemons): These fruits are not only delicious, but they are also rich in vitamin C, an essential nutrient that promotes the natural production of collagen in the body.
-An orange a day can contribute to radiant skin and healthy joints.
+- Citrus fruits (oranges, lemons): These fruits are not only delicious, but they are also rich in vitamin C, an essential nutrient that promotes the natural production of collagen in the body.
+One orange a day can contribute to radiant skin and healthy joints.
 To learn more about the importance of vitamin C in collagen synthesis, you can read vitamin C and collagen.

-• Berries, such as strawberries and raspberries, are also a source of collagen.
+- Berries, such as strawberries and raspberries, are also a source of collagen.
 Rich in antioxidants and vitamin C, they promote the natural production of collagen in the body.
-They thus help maintain radiant and healthy skin, while strengthening hair and nails.
+They help maintain radiant and healthy skin, while strengthening hair and nails.

-• Garlic is not only a tasty ingredient to enhance the flavor of your dishes, but it is also rich in sulfur, an element that is necessary for collagen production.
-Consuming garlic can therefore help stimulate the natural production of collagen in the body.
-For optimal consumption, feel free to incorporate garlic into your daily meals, either raw or cooked.
+- Garlic is not only a flavorful ingredient to enhance the taste of your dishes, but it is also rich in sulfur, an element necessary for collagen production.
+Consuming garlic can therefore help stimulate the body's natural collagen production.
+For optimal consumption, feel free to include garlic in your daily meals, either raw or cooked.

-• Spinach: Spinach is not only an important source of vitamins A, C, E, and K, but it is also rich in antioxidants that help fight free radicals in the body.
-These nutrients promote collagen production, thus contributing to the health of the skin, hair, and nails.
+- Spinach: Spinach is not only an important source of vitamins A, C, E, and K, but it is also rich in antioxidants that help fight free radicals in the body.
+These nutrients promote collagen production, thereby contributing to the health of the skin, hair, and nails.
 Spinach can be easily incorporated into the daily diet, whether in salads, smoothies, or cooked as a side dish.

 Other food sources

-• Eggs, particularly the membranes of the shells, are an excellent source of dietary collagen, contributing to the health of the skin, hair, nails, and joints.
+- Eggs, particularly the shell membranes, are an excellent source of dietary collagen, contributing to the health of skin, hair, nails, and joints.

 The role of vitamin C

-Vitamin C, also known as ascorbic acid, plays a crucial role in the synthesis of collagen by the body.
-It is an enzymatic cofactor that helps convert proline into hydroxyproline, an amino acid essential for the formation of collagen, a protein indispensable for the beauty of the skin, the health of the hair, and the strength of the nails.
+Vitamin C, also called ascorbic acid, plays a crucial role in the body's synthesis of collagen.
+It is an enzymatic cofactor that helps convert proline into hydroxyproline, an amino acid essential for the formation of collagen, a protein indispensable for skin beauty, hair health, and nail strength.

-For optimal vitamin C intake, citrus fruits such as oranges or lemons, berries like strawberries or raspberries, and green vegetables such as spinach or cabbage are excellent sources to incorporate into your daily diet.
+For an optimal intake of vitamin C, citrus fruits such as orange or lemon, berries like strawberries or raspberries, and green vegetables such as spinach or cabbage, are excellent sources to include in your daily diet.

 Why do foods help stimulate collagen production?